 Beverage Distributing in Washington, Oregon & California

 In 2008, Columbia Distributing, Mt.
 Hood Beverage, and Gold River Distributing united to form Columbia Distributing as we know it today.
-With this merger and the 2015 acquisition of California’s Mesa Brewing Co., our company is now one of the country’s largest malt beverage distributors.
+With this merger and the 2018 acquisitions of Marine View Beverage and General Distributors, Inc., our company is now one of the country’s largest malt beverage distributors.
 Size is not our only distinction, however.
-Columbia Distributing boasts an extensive selection of beverages, including specialty craft, domestic, and imported beers.
+Columbia Distributing boasts an extensive selection of beverages, including craft beer, wine and spirits.

 Here’s how we got to where we are.